 i.
 Both the defendant/restrained person and the victim/ protected person are subject to the jurisdiction of the Family, Juvenile, or Probate Court; both parties are present before the Court; and both agree to the modification.

 ii.
 The defendant/restrained person has been convicted of or is currently charged with a domestic violence related offense in Santa Clara County and a Criminal Protective Order has issued and is still in effect.

 iii.
-The Family, Juvenile, or Probate Court identifies a Criminal Protective Order issued against the defendant, which is inconsistent with a proposed Family, Juvenile, or Probate Court Order, such that the Family, Juvenile, or Probate Order is/will be more restrictive than the Criminal Protective Order or there is a proposed custody or visitation order which requires recognition in the Criminal Protective Order (boxes 13 or 14, or both, on the Criminal Protective Order form).
+The Family, Juvenile, or Probate Court identifies a Criminal Protective Order issued against the defendant, which is inconsistent with a proposed Family, Juvenile, or Probate Court Order, such that the Family, Juvenile, or Probate Order is/will be more restrictive than the Criminal Protective Order or there is a proposed custody or visitation order which requires recognition in the Criminal Protective Order (item 16 on the Criminal Protective Order form).

 iv.
 The defendant signs an appropriate waiver of rights form or enters a waiver of rights on the record.

 v.
 Both the victim/protected person and the defendant/ restrained person agree that the Criminal Protective Order may be modified to a more restrictive order or to add Box 13 or 14 or both to the Criminal Protective Order.

 b.
 The Family, Juvenile, or Probate Court may not modify existing Criminal Protective Orders to be less restrictive.
 Only if children are not listed as protected persons, a modification of the Criminal Protective Order to check item 16 on the Criminal Protective Order shall not be considered less restrictive.